-We aim to assess how accurately accounting and stock market indicators predict rating changes for Asian banks.
-We conduct a stepwise process to determine the optimal set of early indicators by tracing upgrades and downgrades from rating agencies, as well as other relevant factors.
-Our results indicate that both accounting and market indicators are useful leading indicators but are more effective in predicting upgrades than downgrades, especially for large banks.
-Moreover, early indicators are only significant in predicting rating changes for banks that are more focused on traditional banking activities such as deposit and loan activities.
+We aim to assess the accuracy of accounting and stock market indicators to predict rating changes of banks.
+We conduct a stepwise process to determine the optimal set of early indicators by tracing upgrades and downgrades by rating agencies as well as other relevant factors.
+Our results indicate that both accounting and market indicators are useful leading indicators but more effective in predicting upgrades than downgrades, especially for large banks.
+For small banks, only market indicators contribute to the early detection of downgrades.
+Moreover, early indicators are only significant in predicting rating changes for banks, more focused on traditional banking activities e.g., deposits and loans activities.
 Finally, a higher reliance of banks on subordinated debt is associated with better accuracy of early indicators.

 JEL Classification: G21, G28